About the District

-The Agua Fria NRCD is located just north of Phoenix.
+The Agua Fria-New River NRCD is located just north of Phoenix.
 The District lies in a rugged area with mainly desert shrub type vegetation.
 Land ownership is a mix of private, State, and federal lands.
 Much of the land is used mainly for livestock grazing, farming, wildlife, and watershed protection.
-Agua Fria receives heavy recreational use because of its proximity to Phoenix and a growing local population.
+Agua Fria receives heavy recreational use because of it proximity to Phoenix and a growing local population.

 Primary Resource Concerns